nowzoo/fb3-ng2/README.md

 bootstrap(AppComponent, [
     // other providers...

-    // a factory for getting your application.
+    // add a factory for getting a firebase application instance...
     {
         provide: DEFAULT_FIREBASE_APP, useFactory: () => {
             let app: firebase.app.App;
             try {
-                //this will work if the app is loaded... app = firebase.app();
+                // this will work if the app already exists... app = firebase.app();
             } catch (e) {
-                app = firebase.initializeApp({
+              // the app does not yet exist, so... app = firebase.initializeApp({
+                  // get this object from the firebase console...
                     apiKey: 'YOUR API KEY',
                     authDomain: '<your-firebase-app>.firebaseapp.com',
                     databaseURL: 'https://<your-firebase-app>.firebaseio.com',